Deemed a healthy substitute to caffeine packed tea and coffee, super-hydrating decaf tea is the latest health craze.

 But is it all it’s touted to be?

-Many people drink decaf tea because they believe it doesn’t produce side effects such as agitation and anxiety.
+Many people drink it because they believe it doesn’t produce side effects such as agitation and anxiety.
 Some believe it’s healthier than regular tea while others swear by the numerous health benefits it comes with.

 Either way, decaf tea is a reasonable hydration source which quenches your thirst and makes you feel fuller for longer.
 Decaf tea fans say it’s better than any other tea – but, in reality, is it the wonder health sensation we should adopt?
 Here are the answers to all these questions.